The Scalp Skin Cancer and Brain Connection, Plus 6 Quality Scalp Sunscreen Products

 Serious skin cancer of the scalp accounts for 15 percent of all skin cancer cases—in part, experts say, because the top of the head usually gets more of the sun's rays than any other body part.
 The Healthy @Reader's Digest rounded up some of the best scalp sunscreens on the market to fit your needs to protect the top of your head.

-Maybe you’re good about applying sunscreen to the obvious places: your face, arms, shoulders, maybe the tops of your ears and your feet.
-But even if it seems less important to protect the spots where the sun doesn’t shine—as in, say, your scalp—dermatology experts say even if you’re not bald, now’s the time to include scalp sunscreen in your daily routine.
+Maybe you’re good about applying sunscreen to the obvious places: your face, arms, shoulders, maybe even the tops of your ears and your feet.
+But if it seems less important to protect the spots where the sun doesn’t shine—as in, say, your scalp—dermatology experts say even if you’re not bald, now’s the time to include scalp sunscreen in your daily routine.

 Can you get skin cancer on your scalp?